1. Build Babe’s Immune System.

-Fight cancer.
-Breastfeeding decreases your risk of breast and ovarian cancers.
-Mothers who breastfeed also have a reduced risk of osteoporosis later in life.
+Breastfeeding decreases your risk of breast cancer and ovarian cancers.
+Mothers who breastfeed also have a reduced risk of developing type 2 diabetes, high blood pressure and osteoporosis later in life.

-Play it safe.
-Research is continually revealing more benefits of breastfeeding.
+Health care research is continually revealing more benefits of breastfeeding and the use of human milk.
 Recent studies suggest breastfed babies may have less risk of obesity and lower cholesterol levels as adults.